-(k) Launch Support
+(j) Launch Support

 The cable television segment has entered into certain affiliate agreements requiring various payments for launch support.
 Launch support assets are used to initiate carriage under affiliation agreements and are amortized over the term of the respective contracts.
-For the year ended December 31, 2020, there was a non-cash launch support addition of approximately \$1.7 million for carriage initiation and the Company did not pay any launch support for carriage initiation during the year ended December 31, 2019.
-The weighted-average amortization period for launch support was approximately 7.4 years as of December 31, 2020, and approximately 7.8 years as of December 31, 2019.
-The remaining weighted-average amortization period for launch support for launch support was 4.5 years and 5.1 years as of December 31, 2020 and December 31, 2019, respectively.
+For the year ended December 31, 2021, the Company did not pay any launch support for carriage initiation, however during the year ended December 31, 2020, there was a non-cash launch support addition of approximately \$1.7 million for carriage initiation.
+The weighted-average amortization period for launch support was approximately 7.1 years as of December 31, 2021, and approximately 7.4 years as of December 31, 2020.
+The remaining weighted-average amortization period for launch support was 3.3 years and 4.5 years as of December 31, 2021 and December 31, 2020, respectively.
 Amortization is recorded as a reduction to revenue to the extent that revenue is recognized from the vendor, and any excess amortization is recorded as launch support amortization expense.
-For the years ended December 31, 2020 and \$422,000 and \$422,000, respectively, was recorded as a reduction of revenue, and \$664,000 and \$605,000, respectively, was recorded as an operating expense in selling, general and administrative expenses.
+For the years ended December 31, 2021 and 2020, launch support asset amortization of \$422,000 and \$422,000, respectively, was recorded as a reduction of revenue, and approximately \$1.2 million and \$664,000, respectively, was recorded as an operating expense in selling, general and administrative expenses.
 Launch assets are included in other intangible assets on the consolidated balance sheets, except for the portion of the unamortized balance that is expected to be amortized within one year which is included in other current assets.